 While both Women and Men can become Grandmasters, there are also exclusive titles designated only for Women.

 Those are Women Grandmaster (WGM), Women International Master (WIM), Women Fide Master (WFM), and Woman Candidate Master (WCM).

-The barriers to reach those titles are lower since there are much fewer Women playing Chess competitively.
+The barriers to reaching those titles are lower since there are much fewer Women playing Chess competitively.

 One needs to achieve two things to become a Grandmaster:

 While the first one needs consistency, the second one needs spectacular results in 3 different tournaments.

 Once a Chess player becomes active, they will get a FIDE Rating.

 There are also national ratings, much like in Tennis, but for international titles such as the Grandmaster title, only the FIDE rating counts.

 A normal starting rating is around 1400 FIDE.
 This entry rating depends on the performance in the first-rated tournament that a player participates in.